Agoric/documentation/main/getting-started/intro-zoe.md

 also tell Zoe about the ERTP issuers she wants to use, by specifying their role with Keywords.
 Alice was escrowing Moola, so she uses the keyword `Asset` to label the `moolaIssuer`.
 She wanted Simoleans, so she uses the keyword `Price` to label the `simoleanIssuer`.
-When you create a new instance of the contract by calling `startInstance()`, it returns a `creatorInvitation` (even the instance's creator needs to have an invitation to participate in it).

 <<< @/snippets/test-intro-zoe.js#startInstance

-Alice uses her `creatorInvitation` to make an offer, from which she gets an invitation that can be sent to the counter-party.
+Even the creator of a contract instance needs an invitation to participate in it.
+Alice uses the returned `creatorInvitation` to make an offer, from which she gets an invitation that can be sent to the counter-party.

 <<< @/snippets/test-intro-zoe.js#aliceOffer